0x27/0x27.github.io/tor relays.md

 # Changes:
 Cyberia Removed (29/04/2015) due to funding issues.
 Snowcrash Removed (29/04/2015) due to funding issues.
+Neuromancer Removed (08/07/2015) due to server shutdown.
+NationalCrimeAgency Removed (08/07/2015) due to a huge fuckup where some malware relayed through it, the *actual* National Crime Agency flagged it as a C&C server, and all kinds of shenanigans begun.

 [tor relays]: https://www.torproject.org/getinvolved/relays.html.en
 [tor project]: https://www.torproject.org/